 Also, go with your instinct.
 If you think your baby may be ill, call the doctor right away.
 It is common for parents of newborns to call the pediatrician with questions and concerns.
 So, don’t hesitate to get expert advice.

-You will feel more in control if you already have the following medical information close at hand: The name of your newborn’s doctor and the phone numberThe doctor’s office hours and on-call hoursInstructions as to what to do during after-hoursLocation of the hospital that the doctor is affiliated withThe name, phone number, and location of the pharmacy that you use
+You will feel more in control if you already have the following medical information close at hand: The name of your newborn’s doctor and the phone numberThe doctor’s office hours and call hoursInstructions as to what to do during after-hoursLocation of the hospital that the doctor is affiliated withThe name, phone number, and location of the pharmacy that you use

-How many bowel movements has he had?
-Does he have loose stools?
-How many wet diapers has he had?What vaccines has your newborn had?
-Are they up-to-date?Does he have any allergies or conditions?Does your newborn take any medicine?
-If so, what kind of medicine and what is the dose?
+How many bowel movements, loose stools, or wet diapers has your newborn had?What vaccines has your newborn had?
+Are they up-to-date?Does your newborn have any allergies or conditions?Does your newborn take any medication?
+If so, what kind of medication and what is the dose?

 Also, keep in mind that you may need to write down any instructions that the nurse or doctor gives you.
 So, have a pen and paper handy.

 CPR for infants.
-The hospital may offer these classes or you can check online (eg, American Red Cross
+The hospital may offer these classes or you can check online (American Red Cross

-Call the doctor if your newborn: Has a coughHas any eye problems (eg, mucus or redness)Has a runny nose, which can make it difficult for your newborn to breath Note: You can use a rubber bulb aspirator to clear the mucus from his nose.Is vomitingIs eating less than usual or is having problems with breastfeeding (eg, difficulty latching onto the nipple)Is not moving his bowels Has stools that are looser than normalIs crying more than usual and is unable to be soothedHas problems sleeping Has blood or pus on his navel or penisHas a rashHas drainage coming from his earIs not responding to sounds
+Call the doctor if your newborn: Has a coughHas any eye problems, such as mucus or rednessHas a runny nose making it difficult to breath, even after using a rubber bulb aspiratorYellowish skin or eyes, without any other concerning symptomsIs vomitingIs eating less than usual or is having problems with breastfeeding, such as difficulty latching onto the nippleIs not having regular bowel movementsHas stools that are looser than normalIs crying more than usual and is unable to be consoledHas problems sleepingHas blood or pus around the navel, or if circumcised, around the penisHas a rashHas ear drainageIs not responding to sounds

-If your newborn has any of the following, call your doctor immediately: Rectal temperature above 100.4°F (38°C)Rectal temperature below 97.8°F (36.5°C)Any breathing problems, like difficulty breathing or fast breathingOther signs of not getting enough oxygen, like blue lips or fingernailsExtreme tiredness or drowsiness, difficulty awakeningIs limp
+If your newborn has any of the following, call your doctor immediately: Rectal temperature above 100.4°F (38°C)Rectal temperature below 97.8°F (36.5°C)Any breathing problems, like difficulty breathing or fast breathingOther signs of not getting enough oxygen, like blue lips, nose, or fingernailsExtreme tiredness or drowsiness, difficulty awakeningIs limp

 If you are extremely concerned and you think the situation is an emergency,

 You can care for your newborn’s health by knowing which symptoms to watch out for and by being prepared if medical care is needed.
 Remember that many moms and dads have felt the same way you do and have reached out for help and guidance from doctors and nurses.
 If at any time you feel concerned about your little one’s health, call the doctor.